How to ACT Guidance Challenge

 • Measures that demonstrate inclusion and belonging.

-04. What we expect to see
+04. What we expect to see, and why

-Ideally, organisations will be able to draw a line between the overall strategy, goals and targets that have been developed in relation to diversity, inclusion and culture with the wider organisational targets.
+Ideally, organisations will be able to draw a line between the overall strategy, goals and targets that have been developed in relation to culture and inclusion with the wider organisational targets.
 The DEI strategy should be part of or referenced by the business strategy, and is separate to any policy relating to DEI, which will be a more operational and implementing document.
 As knowledge on DEI has matured, so now must the firm’s approach to be more strategic and unifying, to avoid competition between topics that dilute the overall effectiveness of DEI and culture measures.

 Key performance indicators (KPIs) for board or senior management staff that relate to culture, diversity and inclusion help to focus on resourcing and delivery, especially if there is a tie to remuneration.
 Long-term goals (including progress towards representational targets) can be presented as the forward looking or leading indicators to accompany the backward-looking indicators such as existing data.
-As the latter data indicators on diversity are likely to require time to see improvement, milestones within the targets are important to signal the intended pathway and enable monitoring of progress.
-They also help give context to what the firm thinks it is able to execute and therefore what it is reasonable to expect in terms of outcomes.

 The creation of targets should aim to support a more systematic approach across the firm.
-Many firms will already have one target (for example as part of Women in Finance commitments).
-This can be used as a model approach to other diversity areas.
+Many firms will already have one target (often, for example, as part of Women in Finance commitments).
+This can be used as a model approach to other areas.
 Targets may mean that the allocation of unequal resources due to a need for immediate or more substantial action.
-Allocating resources effectively to programmes, initiatives, training and people that can help achieve progress towards targets should ultimately be what the accountable executive enables the business to strive for.

 “Recruitment starts well before a candidate is shortlisted - the first element is the firm’s public image.”